pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * iSCSI is block protocol, whereas NFS is a file protocol
   * EBS supports encryption of data at rest and encryption of data in transit between the instance and the EBS volume.
+  * You can hibernate the instance to keep what's in memory and in the EBS, but if you stop or terminate the instance then you lose everything in memory and in the EBS storage.
+Hibernation mode cannot be changed(enabled/disabled) after launch

 *EFS*